Spiritual Direction Formation Program

 Candidates who complete all four phases of formation are eligible for one of two certificates:

-- Certificate in Spiritual Direction: for candidates who complete all requirements, including performing direction under supervision and completing all verbatim requirements
+- Certificate in Spiritual Direction: for candidates who complete all requirements, including offering direction under supervision and completing all verbatim requirements

-- Certificate in Spirituality: for candidates who discern that they do not have a call to the ministry of spiritual direction or who have not had the experience of sitting with individuals in direction under supervision, but who complete all other requirements of the program
+- Certificate in Spirituality: for candidates who discern that they do not have a call to the ministry of spiritual direction or who have not had the experience of sitting with individuals in direction under supervision, but who complete all other program requirements

 Candidates for admission to the program must meet the following criteria: